Executive summary

 Professor Fitzgerald started working on the idea in the early 2000s.
 Since then, her team has developed the device and the laboratory tests, and the capsule sponge has been successfully clinically trialled in thousands of UK patients to see how well the test performs.
 During Covid-19 introduction into the NHS was accelerated due to the Covid-related risks of endoscopy at that time.
 Successful feasibility and economic modelling studies followed.

 Since July 2021 the capsule sponge has been used across mainland Scottish health boards to study people with Barrett’s oesophagus.
 The same year NHS England also introduced a capsule sponge pilot.
-Recently, a £6.4 million 14-year trial was announced by Cancer Research UK and NIHR to see if cytopsonge could be established as a routine screening programme.
+Recently, a £6.4 million 14-year trial was announced by Cancer Research UK and NIHR to see if cytosponge could be established as a routine screening programme.

 Since Covid-19 there have been large scale implementation pilots in the NHS.
 If rolled out into the mainstream NHS as part of business as usual, the capsule sponge could change the story of cancer for patients by improving earlier diagnosis.
 Work continues to make this a reality - a perfect example of the vision of the Cambridge Cancer Research Hospital which will bring together clinical and research expertise in a new world-class hospital.